STL Research to Exhibit at Oceanology International 2026

 The Neptune 20M system enables transfer of personnel with equipment or cargo from a vessel via a gondola, to a fixed or floating offshore structure with full (6DoF) motion-compensation to remove wave induced motions, with the payload arriving at the target structure with no relative movement between them.

-Ship-Based Robotic Arm for Autonomous Operations.
+Ship-Based Robotic Arm for Autonomous Launch And Recovery (LAR) Operations.

 Six degree of freedom (6DOF) Motion Platform.